glovving/studio-project/README.md

   - add tricks function?

 ## Log 2:
+During this session I was still focused on building upon and editing the core functions of my code.
+So far my project does not look very visually interesting and does not really look like a game at all but that is something I wanted to begin working on after I felt confident that my code was working well.

 Continuing from last time I:
 - finished feed() function
 - added an overfed() function